Tim-KS/Weather-Dashboard/README.md

 ## Installation
 ### GitHub installation
-1. Clone the GitHub repository to your preferred location with `git clone https://github.com/Tim-KS/Music-Search-Webpage.git`
+1. Clone the GitHub repository to your preferred location with `https://github.com/Tim-KS/Weather-Dashboard.git`
 2. Go into the folder and open 'index.html'
 3. The program will be ready to use

-Otherwise follow the deployed link to test the application.
+Otherwise follow the deployed link to test the application. `https://tim-ks.github.io/Weather-Dashboard/`

 ### Third-party assets
 - Openweathermap API